Embedding Generalized CP Symmetry in One Zero Texture Neutrino Mass Models: Introduction

 The imposition of any two of these CP symmetries results in modified TBM mixing patterns, each associated with a single residual flavor symmetry.
 Specifically, the action of two CP transformations, $X_i X_j^*$, is equivalent to a flavor symmetry transformation $G_k$, where $i$, $j$, and $k$ are cyclic permutations of $\{1, 2, 3\}$.
 This equivalence is crucial as it allows the lepton mixing matrix to be derived from residual CP symmetries \cite{Chen:2015nha}.
 Moreover, using generalized CP symmetries, rather than just flavor symmetries, constrains the Majorana CP phases, making this approach particularly effective as compared to the flavor symmetries.

-In addition to residual flavor and remnant CP symmetries, alternative approaches such as imposing texture zeros\cite{Gautam:2018izb,Dev:2006qe,Singh:2016qcf,Dziewit:2016qri,Singh:2022ijf,Frampton:2002yf}, vanishing cofactors\cite{Dev:2015lya,Wang:2013woa,Dev:2017jdx}, hybrid textures\cite{Dev:2013nua,Dev:2020xzq,Liu:2013oxa,Kalita:2015tda,Dev:2009he}, or equalities\cite{Ismael:2021jay} among the neutrino mass matrix elements have also been explored to explain neutrino masses and mixings.
+In addition to residual flavor and remnant CP symmetries, alternative approaches such as imposing texture zeros\cite{Gautam:2018izb,Dev:2006qe,Singh:2016qcf,Singh:2022ijf, Verma:2020gpl, Verma:2021koo}, vanishing cofactors\cite{Dev:2015lya,Dev:2017jdx}, hybrid textures\cite{Dev:2013nua,Dev:2020xzq,Kalita:2015tda,Dev:2009he, Ankush:2021opd, Ankush:2023pax, Dev:2010vy}, or equalities\cite{Ismael:2021jay} among the neutrino mass matrix elements have also been explored to explain neutrino masses and mixings.
 Assuming that neutrinos are Majorana particles and the charged lepton mass matrix is diagonal, texture zeros in the neutrino mass matrix represent one of the simplest frameworks consistent with current and future neutrino experimental data.
 The combined use of flavor symmetry and texture zeros or vanishing cofactors in constructing neutrino mass matrix has led to highly predictive models.
 The another promising approach involves imposing texture zeros in conjunction with generalized CP symmetries.

 In this work, we aim to explore the implications of one zero textures within the framework of generalized CP symmetries $X_1$ and $X_2$.
 By combining these two approaches, we have constructed a more predictive model for the neutrino mass matrix.
 Specifically, we have examined patterns of one zero textures that are consistent with the symmetries imposed by $X_1$ and $X_2$.
 The presence of the complex tribimaximal matrix, $G_i \neq X_i$, allows us to distinguish between flavor symmetry and generalized CP symmetry.
 The preservation of flavor symmetries is thoroughly explained in \cite{Chen:2018zbq}.
 The $G_i = X_i$ case with texture zeros is examined in detail in \cite{Kumar:2023iaj}.
+That work uses three rotation angles $\theta_1$, $\theta_2$, and $\theta_3$ in the mixing matrix, while in our framework this structure is reduced to a single rotation angle.
+This change leads to different correlation patterns and modified predictions.
 In our analysis, we focus only on the $G_1$ and $G_2$ flavor symmetries, however $G_3$ corresponds to a reactor mixing angle equal to zero, which is experimentally excluded.